dstackai/benchmarks/Deepseek-R1/README.md

 ## Conclusion
 ### Throughput/End-to-End Latency
-- With Mi300x, vLLM outperforms SgLang on online as well as offline Throughput and End-to-End Latency.
+- With Mi300x, vLLM outperforms SgLang on online as well as offline throughput and End-to-End Latency.
 Mi300 with vLLM achieves the overall highest throughput (input + output) of 4574 tokens/s in the online throughput scenario.
-Only at request concurrencies below 32, SgLang outperforms vLLM in online Throughput and End-to-End Latency.
+Only at request concurrencies below 32, SgLang outperforms vLLM in online throughput and End-to-End Latency.

-- With H200, Tensorrt-LLM outperforms both vLLM and SgLang with highest H200 throughput of 4176 tokens/s.
-At concurrencies below 128, vLLM outperforms Sglang and Tensorrt-LLM in Throughput and End-to-End Latency.In the offline throughput scenario, H200 achieves the highest overall throughput of 6311 tokens/s with SgLang.
+- With H200, Tensorrt-LLM outperforms both vLLM and SgLang with highest H200 online throughput of 4176 tokens/s.
+At concurrencies below 128, vLLM outperforms Sglang and Tensorrt-LLM in online throughput and End-to-End Latency.In the offline throughput scenario, H200 achieves the highest overall throughput of 6311 tokens/s with SgLang.

 - With H200, Sglang has potential for optimizating online batch processing to match the efficiency of offline batch processing, whereby delivering highest overall throughput.

+- While Mi300x's larger memory capacity and higher bandwidth should enable higher throughput at larger batch sizes in offline inference, given the memory-bound nature of such workloads, the benchmark results show a mixed picture.
+While online throughput performance aligns with this expectation, the offline results suggest that inference backends for Mi300x may still require further optimization to fully leverage its architectural advantages.

 ### Throughput/End-to-End Latency Vs Output Token Length
 - With H200, Sglang delivers slightly higher throughput and better latency in online scenario as output token length increases.
 In Offline scenario with H200, Sglang delivers distinctly higher thoughput and better latency as output token length increases.
+Sglang with H200 beats Mi300x with both the setups when output token length increases.

 - With Mi300x, vLLM maintains the lead against SgLang in both online as well as offline scenarios as output token length increases.

 ### TTFT
 - With Mi300x, vLLM achieves the overall lowest TTFT at concurrency level 128.
 Below concurrency level 128, vLLM and Sglang have similar TTFT with Mi300x.